chess variant needs more play testing. It may evolve

 the Ship reaches the last row it promotes to an Eagle.

-promotes to a Queen if it reaches the back row of the
+promotes to a Lion when it reaches the last row.

 Zillions gives these average values, normalized to 5 for the Rook